 Udemy claims that all instructors are experts in the course subject.
 Even so, I would check each one out carefully by:

-- Read the instructor’s bio to gage their experience
+- Read the instructor’s bio to gauge their experience

 - Read the student reviews